PluralityNET/PluralityNET_Integrating_Banyan/README.md

-# PluralityNET_Integrals_Banyan
+# PluralityNET_Integrating_Banyan
-A banyan of all things PluralityNET — many roots and trunks at the top repository directory
+A banyan of all things PluralityNET — many roots, trunks, and interconnectedness folders at the top repository directory